 an empty scrotum may cause worry and embarrassment for a child later in life

-an abnormality in the form or function of the urinary tract (for example, a malformed kidney or a blockage somewhere along the tract of normal urine flow)
+a problam in the urinary tract (for example, a malformed kidney or a blockage somewhere along the tract of normal urine flow)

 an abnormal backward flow (reflux) of urine from the bladder up the ureters and toward the kidneys.
-This condition, known as vesicoureteral reflux (VUR), is present at birth, and about 30% to 50% of children with a UTI are found to have it.
+This is known as vesicoureteral reflux (VUR), and many kids with a UTI are found to have it.

 poor toilet and hygiene habits